OctoTools: An Agentic Framework with Extensible Tools for Complex Reasoning: Experimental Details

 \subsubsection{Mathematical Benchmarks}

-\textbf{Game of 24}~\cite{24game} is based on the classic arithmetic game of 24 (also known as 24, the 24 numbers game, \textit{etc.}).
-The puzzle involves using four numbers and basic arithmetic operations (addition, subtraction, multiplication, division) to construct an expression that evaluates to 24.
-For example, given the numbers 4, 9, 10, and 13, one valid solution is ``(10 - 4) × (13 - 9) = 24''.
-Solving the puzzle requires numerical calculation skills as well as multiple attempts to verify proposed solutions.
-Each puzzle is presented as open-ended questions.
+\textbf{Game of 24}~\cite{24game} is based on the classic arithmetic puzzle of 24 (also known as the 24 numbers game).
+The task involves using four given numbers and basic arithmetic operations (addition, subtraction, multiplication, division) to construct an expression that evaluates to 24.
+For example, given the numbers 4, 9, 10, and 13, one valid solution is ``(10 - 4) × (13 - 9) = 24.''
+Solving the puzzle requires numerical calculation skills as well as iterative attempts to verify proposed solutions.
+Each puzzle is presented as an open-ended question.

-\textbf{Omni-MATH}~\cite{gao2024omni} is a text-only mathematical benchmark consisting of open-ended competition-level problems at the Olympiad level, requiring advanced mathematical knowledge and reasoning.
+\textbf{Omni-MATH}~\cite{gao2024omni} is a text-only mathematical benchmark consisting of open-ended, competition-level problems at the Olympiad level, requiring advanced mathematical knowledge and reasoning.

-\textbf{CLEVR-Math}~\cite{lindstrom2022clevr} consists of multimodal math word problems involving addition and subtraction.
-Each problem contains a textual description and an image illustrating the scenario.
-A combination of language, visual, and mathematical reasoning is required to solve these word problems.
+\textbf{CLEVR-Math}~\cite{lindstrom2022clevr} is a dataset of multimodal math word problems involving addition and subtraction.
+Each problem combines a textual description with an accompanying image illustrating the scenario.
+Solving these problems requires a blend of linguistic, visual, and mathematical reasoning.

-\textbf{MathVista}~\cite{lu2024mathvista} is benchmark designed to combine challenges from diverse mathematical and visual tasks.
-The queries are a mix of multiple choice and open-ended questions and require numerical computation, fine-grained visual understanding, and multi-step reasoning.
+\textbf{MathVista}~\cite{lu2024mathvista} is a benchmark designed to integrate challenges from diverse mathematical and visual tasks.
+The queries include both multiple-choice and open-ended questions, requiring numerical computation, fine-grained visual understanding, and multi-step reasoning.